 - Out of the 21 potential niche ideas that you have, pick your top 10.

-- Plug the 10 resultant items into a keyword research tool (like KWFinder which is free to use) or SEMrush (use this SEMrush 14 day free trial coupon) to further expand them into more micro niches.
+- Plug the 10 resultant items into a keyword research tool (like KWFinder which is free for limited use) or SEMrush trial) to further expand them into more micro niches.

 This method works even better if you know your target audience.

 If you have a basic idea of who you want to be the reader of your blog you can add the 777 method to find their passions, fears and problems and find blog topics they would care to read about.